The 6 Most Important On-Page SEO Factors

 - The focus keyword of your page

-- A keyword used by your target audience to search for relevant content
+- A keyword used by your target audience to search for the relevant content

 - The search intentions of your target audience

 Not only should each page have its own focus keyword, but each page on your website should be optimized for a different focus keyword.

 When you optimize multiple pages on your website around the same focus keyword, you’re essentially competing with yourself for search rankings.
 This is known as keyword cannibalism.

 Including mentions of your focus keyword throughout your content helps search engine crawlers understand the subject matter of each page, but it’s important to avoid excessive or repetitive mentions (sometimes called keyword stuffing).

 Instead, aim for a keyword density of 1-2%.
 That means that for every 100 words of content on the page, you can safely mention your focus keyword one or two times.

 If you need some inspiration for keywords you may want to target, we’d recommend using the Google Keyword Planner.
 You can discover new keyword ideas and assess their profitability by analyzing metrics like search volume and cost-per-click.

 Image: Use the Google Keyword Planner to discover new keyword ideas.